What is RETEACH?

 Who is RETEACH for?

 If you teach History at Secondary level in the UK, RETEACH is for you.
-You might be looking to fire the imaginations of a KS3 group, find new ways into GCSE topics or unearth interesting subject matter for EPQs.
+You might be looking to fire the imaginations of a KS3 group, find new ways into GCSE or N5 topics or unearth interesting subject matter for EPQs.
 Whatever level you teach at, we are here to save you time and support you to inspire your pupils with resources on topics which have emerged as needing a new perspective or are being newly introduced to your curriculum as a response to the changing world around us.

 As you know, students are exposed to a variety of viewpoints in their daily lives through online media and are engaged by being presented at school with a range of perspectives which reflects this.
 RETEACH offers teachers a quick and easy way to do so.